 who must be a full member of the Graduate Faculty, to chair the student's Advisory

 Committee.
 This committee will work closely with the student to formulate an approved

 program of study.
 The program head, following consultation with the student and major

 advisor, will approve the appointment of a minimum of three members to the Advisory

 Committee.
 Only one adjunct or affiliate graduate faculty member may serve as a voting

 member on an advisory committee.
-These appointments will be forwarded to the Vice
+These appointments will be forwarded to the Dean

-Provost for Graduate Programs.
-The advisory committee is not necessarily, but may
+of the Graduate School.
+The advisory committee is not necessarily, but may be, the

 Individuals seeking a doctoral degree may be required to take a qualifying examination

 administered by the academic department in which the student wishes to major.
 The